codeheaven-io/codeheaven.io/_posts/2016-01-11-15-things-you-should-know-about-ansible.markdown

   with_items: ec2.instances
 ```

-## 8 - You can run a task only once
+## 8 - You can tell Ansible to run a task only once

 Sometimes you might want to run a task only once, even when there are multiple hosts.
 As an example, let's say you have several application servers that connect to the same database and you have a task that performs a database migration.
 In this case, you need to run this task only once.

-To achieve that, you can you the `run_once` parameter to tell Ansible to run the command only one time:
+To achieve that, you can use the `run_once` parameter to tell Ansible to run the command only one time:

 ```shell
 - name: run the database migrations